trant/git-branching/README.md

 gh-branching
 ============

-A simple exercise about branching in Git
+A really simple exercise about branching in Git.